hadronized/blog/Resource_management.md

 I truely believe that my solution is a good compromise between elegance and ease.
 It has a lot of advanges:

-  - simple to use
+  - simple to use ;
-  - simple to implement; you just have to play around with closures
+  - simple to implement; you just have to play around with closures ;
-  - dependencies resolving easy to add and hidden once the functions are generated
+  - dependencies resolving is easy to add and hidden once the functions are generated ;
-  - little runtime overhead (due to closures, might be optimized away by the compiler though)
+  - little runtime overhead (due to closures, might be optimized away by the compiler though) ;
-  - can be easily extended by the user to add new types
+  - can be easily extended by the user to support custom/new types ;
-  - if correctly used, implementations can replace `IORef` with `TVar` or similar objects for thread-safe implementations
+  - if correctly used, implementations can replace `IORef` with `TVar` or similar objects for thread-safe implementations ;
-  - several replicated functions mean several stores (can be useful in certain cases)
+  - several replicated functions mean several stores (can be useful in certain cases).

 The huge drawback I see in that solution is its opacity.
 There’s also no way to query the state of each cache.
 Such a feature could be added by proving a new function, for instance.
 Same thing for deletion.

 I’m one of those Haskellers who love purity.
-I try to keep my code the purest I can, but there are exceptions.
+I try to keep my code the purest I can, but there are exceptions, and that cache problem fits that kind of exception.

 Feel free to comment, and as always, keep the vibe and happy hacking!